Celebrate all day with these healthy breakfast, lunch, snack and dinner recipes for kids!

 Same idea–open pita breads and use cookie cutters to make the shapes before baking.
 Then dip into hummus or a healthy dip!

-Chicken Soup with Heart-Shaped Carrots from Sophistimom
+Chicken Noodle Soup with Heart-Shaped Carrots from A Pretty Life

 What is your favorite Healthy Valentine Food for Kids?